 I love surprises.
 Well, the good kind of surprises.
 Things like an unexpected gift, a found 5 dollar bill in your jeans pocket that you didn’t know was there, a pay-it-forward drink at the coffee shop, or waking up to a clean kitchen that you left dirty before going to bed.
-I welcome those kind of surprises any day of the week.
+I welcome those kinds of surprises any day of the week.

 The kind I don’t like, especially with multiple sclerosis, are the sudden new symptoms that just show up out of the blue and then never go away.
 That’s always how mine seem to happen.